 View

-The research and toolkit developed was undertaken as planned.
-A broad range of focus group discussions and key informant interviews, including with women and girls in Myanmar and Lebanon, helped to inform the development of a comprehensive Menstrual Hygiene Management (MHM) toolkit.
-This was piloted in Tanzania using a process and endline evaluation to establish its effectiveness and use in an emergency setting.
+The project sought to better understand the ways in which humanitarian emergency organisations respond to adolescent girls’ and women’s menstrual hygiene management (MHM) needs in humanitarian emergency contexts, through key informant interviews and qualitative assessments with women, girls and staff in two different emergency contexts (in Myanmar and Lebanon).
+Informed by this research, a comprehensive Menstrual Hygiene Management toolkit was developed.
+The toolkit was piloted in a refugee camp setting in Tanzania using a process and endline evaluation to establish its effectiveness and use in an emergency setting.
 There was strong engagement of NGOs and UN agencies in the development of the final version of the toolkit, which has been published in open access format and widely disseminated within the sector.

 • There was broad consensus on the value of the toolkit and the training activities for improving basic MHM understanding for an MHM response.
 The toolkit trainings were also important for convincing other sectoral actors, outside of the WASH sector, that they had a role to play in supporting MHM.